| |

 As the cruise ship first arrives, you are greeted by the staff and entertainers all waving and playing live music as they dock.

-Once aboard the Meriden, we were given our own private table for two with a riverside view.
+Once aboard the Meridian, we were given our own private table for two with a riverside view.
 Along the way, we saw various temples and high rises plus lots of riverside shopping centres all lit up, like Asiatique.

 The dinner cruise buffet was really delicious (very good food quality) which included unlimited seafood, plenty of Thai and Western dishes plus free soft drinks and drinking water.